 SwedBio has a “Collaborative Programme” and can support a limited number of strategic initiatives in developing countries.
 Through the Collaborative Programme SwedBio contributes to organisations in low income countries and least developed countries.
 SwedBio supports strategic initiatives of relevance for SwedBio’s objectives.
 Through collaboration with the partner organisations joint learning is generated that can contribute to the policy work SwedBio does in its knowledge interface role.

-Long-term partners that receive support from the Collaborative Programme are listed below.
-SwedBio support criteria you find at the top of the list.
+Long-term partners receiving support from the Collaborative Programme are listed below.

 SwedBio support criteria